-(100855) Page 22 GAO-16-672T
+(101240) Page 21 GAO-17-263T

 This is a work of the U.S. government and is not subject to copyright protection in the United States.
 The published product may be reproduced and distributed in its entirety without further permission from GAO.
-However, because this work may contain copyrighted images or other material, permission from the copyright holder may be necessary if you wish to reproduce this material separately. necessary in you man to reproduce this material departatory.
+However, because this work may contain copyrighted images or other material, permission from the copyright holder may be necessary if you wish to reproduce this material separately.